Organization-Wide Policies

 - • New tables inherit automatically

-- • Best for org-wide standards
+- • Best for catalog-wide and cross-namespace standards

 Per-table Optimization tab